-The Paycheck Protection Program (PPP) is in full swing!
-SmartBiz employees are working hard to help thousands of small businesses qualify for forgivable funds needed to recover from the 2020/2021 pandemic.
+SmartBiz employees have been working hard to help thousands of small businesses qualify for forgivable funds needed.
 Small businesses are truly the backbone of the American economy and it’s a win for everyone when they thrive.

 SmartBiz team member Danny V. shared an email recently sent from an accountant working on behalf of The Happy Cooking Hospitality Group: